2000 Pacific hurricane season: Tropical Storm Upana

 A tropical wave organized into Tropical Depression One-C on July 20 while located southeast of the Hawaiian Islands.
-It strengthened slowly and moved nearly due west, before reaching storm strength later on July 20.
-The storm was named Upana, which is Hawaiian for "Urban".
+It moved nearly due west, strengthening into Tropical Storm Upana later on July 20.
+It was the first tropical storm to develop in the Central Pacific region since 1997 season.
 Despite a favorable environment, Upana strengthened little, reaching a peak intensity on July 21 with winds of 50 mph.
 The storm had no deep convection in its circulation on July 22, and was downgraded to a tropical depression in the afternoon.
 Late on July 23, deep convection flared up, briefly strengthening the system again, but failed to re-gain tropical storm status, as it remained poorly organized.
 It dissipated on July 24, despite a low-shear environment favorable for development.
 On July 26, a westward moving disturbance in the central Pacific basin containing remnants of Tropical Storm Upana began showing signs of organization as it neared the International Date Line.
 The next day, a tropical depression, designated 12W by the Joint Typhoon Warning Center (JTWC), formed about 500 nmi east of Kwajalein Atoll.
 The system moved generally northwestward over the next day, and gradually became better organized.
 At 18:00 UTC on July 28, JTWC upgraded the depression to a tropical storm and named it Chanchu.
 Chanchu then tracked north, before dissipating on July 30.

-Upana was the first tropical storm to develop in the Central Pacific region since Tropical Storm Paka in the 1997 season.
+The name Upana is Hawaiian for “Urban.”

 Tropical Depression Five-E

 The origins of Tropical Depression Five-E were first identified on July 8 when a tropical wave moved off the west African coast.
 It entered the eastern Pacific Ocean on July 16 after tracking over the Caribbean Sea.
-The wave developed to a tropical depression on July 22.
-Lacking significant deep convection and moving over cold waters, Five-E never intensified further to a tropical storm.
-The depression dissipated late on July 23, just one day after it formed.
+The wave developed to Tropical Depression Five-E on July 22 off the southwest coast of Mexico.
+Lacking significant deep convection and moving over cold waters, the depression failed to intensify.
+The NHC discontinued advisories on July 23, just a day after the depression formed.